jawah/charset_normalizer/docs/user/cli.rst

    }

-I recommend the `jq` to easily parse and exploit specific data from the produced JSON.
+I recommend the `jq` command line tool to easily parse and exploit specific data from the produced JSON.

 Multiple File Input
 -------------------